 This is a disused Carboniferous limestone quarry, within a small wood.
-It is very rich in fossils.
+It can be rich in fossils but has in recent years become overgrown and overcollected.
 Studies indicate important changes in the palaeo-environments of the deposits and in the varied macrofossil assemblages from the surrounding Carboniferous sediments, which are of similar age.
 Due to the importance of the site, keep collecting to a minimum.

 ♦ Take the A1 and turn into Haddington at the roundabout.

 ♦ From the crossroads and traffic lights in the northeast of the town, take the A6093 to Pencaitland.

 ♦ From the garage in the village of Pencaitland, turn left into the B6355.
 Follow this road to the village of East Saltoun.
 Park here and walk the end of the village, turning left at the end of the wood and keep going until you reach a gate near to the southeast corner of the wood.
 It is now only about 180m to gate of the quarry.

 FIND FREQUENCY: ♦♦♦ – Fossils are not as common as they used to be sadly, fossils can be found in several horizons and when blocks are found the rock is full of fossils.

 CHILDREN: ♦♦♦ – There are no shops or toilets in village.
 This location is becoming dirty with fly tipping taking place.
 What was a child-friendly site has sadly changed.
 Stay away from the face of the quarry.